kircherlab/cfDNA-UniFlow/README.md

 info: string
 ```

 If FASTQ files are used, either single-end or paired-end sequencing can be specified, depending on how many FASTQ files are provided.
 If BAM files are used, the FASTQ columns should be filled with "-" and vice versa.

+#### Step 2: Configure regions

-The `regions.tsv` file should contain the following columns:
+The `regions.tsv` file contains names and paths to the bed files for regions of interest.
+It should contain the following columns:

 ```yaml
 # region name/identifier